openshift-online/ocm-api-model/README.md

 There are two kinds of resource locators: with and without variable.

-Locators with variable are intended for collections, where location a sub-resource resource requires specifying the identifier of that object that is managed by that sub-resource.
+Locators with variable are intended for collections, where locating a sub-resource requires specifying the identifier of that object that is managed by that sub-resource.
 For example, to locate the sub-resource that manages a specific cluster it is necessary to provide the identifier of that cluster.
 That identifier is the _variable_.
-These kind of locators are defined using the `variable` keyword and the name of the variable, like in the previous example.
+These kinds of locators are defined using the `variable` keyword and the name of the variable, like in the previous example.

-Locators without variable are intended for cases where no additional information is needed to identify the sub-resource.
+Locators without variables are intended for cases where no additional information is needed to identify the sub-resource.
 For example, the locator for the credentials sub-resource of a cluster can be defined like this:

 ```
 // Reference to the resource that manages the credentials of the cluster.
 locator Credentials {
  target Credentials
 }
 ```